 The Animal Drug Availability Act (H.R.
-2508), signed by the President on Oct.
-9, 1996, introduces several amendments to the Federal Food, Drug, and Cosmetic Act that lend new flexibility to the way FDA regulates animal drugs and medicated feeds.
+2508) (“ADAA”), signed by the President on October 9, 1996, amended the Federal Food, Drug, and Cosmetic Act to provide new flexibility to the way FDA regulates new animal drugs and medicated feeds.

-- provides for greater direct interaction between animal drug sponsors and the FDA during the drug development process.
-The law requires a presubmission conference, held at the sponsor's discretion, to discuss the drug development at its earliest stages.
-The goal is for the FDA and the manufacturers to reach a common understanding regarding what data will be needed to establish safety and effectiveness, and what types of studies can be conducted to generate such data.
+- provided for more interaction between animal drug sponsors and the FDA during the drug development process.
+The law requires FDA to grant a presubmission conference, if requested by the sponsor, to discuss the drug development at its earliest stages.
+The purpose of a presubmission conference is for FDA and the sponsor to agree on the data needed to establish safety and effectiveness, and the types of studies that can be conducted to generate such data.

-- creates a new category of drugs -- "Veterinary Feed Directive Drugs" that allows the approval and use of sophisticated new animal drugs in animal feed, on a veterinarian's order, while incorporating safeguards to ensure the safe use of such drugs.
+- created a new category of drugs, "Veterinary Feed Directive Drugs," that allows the approval and use of new animal drugs in animal feed, on a veterinarian's order.

 - permitted a range of acceptable/recommended doses to appear on new animal drug product labeling, rather than one optimum dose.